TomGallagher2003/Viewers-export-extension/README.md

 ### 3. Export as Zip
 In the main toolbar, the new export button is represented by a download icon.
-After adjusting the viewport to your liking with the other provided tools, click this button to export the active viewport and metadata as a zip file.
+After adjusting the viewport to your liking with the other provided tools (Pan, Zoom, Window Level, Scrolling), click this button to export the active viewport and metadata as a zip file.